wsbctechnicalblog/wsbctechnicalblog.github.io/content/why-extract-methods.md

 Tags: Code-quality, legacy-code, extract-method, TDD
 Slug: why-extract-methods
 Author: Alex Bunardzic
-Summary: Legacy code is had to test, so extract methods by writing micro tests
+Summary: Legacy code is hard to test, so extract methods by writing micro tests

 Allow me a bit of introspection.
 I’ve been in Software Engineering field for 30 years.
 During those 30 years I modified a lot of legacy software.
 Here is how I would typically do it: